-In the following section, descriptions often defaults to the x86\64 architecture.
+In the following section, descriptions often default to the $x86_64$ architecture.
 Replace it with other architectures if appropriate.

 - 1. In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
 Navigate to the Repositories tab, then click Sync and check Sync Status.